Nude (art): Types of depiction

 The meaning of any image of the unclothed human body depends upon its being placed in a cultural context.
 In Western culture, the contexts generally recognized are art, pornography, and information.
 Viewers easily identify some images as belonging to one category, while other images are ambiguous.
 The 21st century may have created a fourth category, the commodified nude, which intentionally uses ambiguity to attract attention for commercial purposes.

 With regard to the distinction between art and pornography, Kenneth Clark noted that sexuality was part of the attraction to the nude as a subject of art, stating "no nude, however abstract, should fail to arouse in the spectator some vestige of erotic feeling, even though it be only the faintest shadow—and if it does not do so it is bad art and false morals".
 According to Clark, the explicit temple sculptures of tenth-century India "are great works of art because their eroticism is part of their whole philosophy".
-Great art can contain significant sexual content without being obscene.
+Art can contain significant sexual content without being obscene.

 However, in the United States nudity in art has sometimes been a controversial subject when public funding and display in certain venues brings the work to the attention of the general public.
 Puritan history continues to impact the selection of artwork shown in museums and galleries.
 At the same time that any nude may be suspect in the view of many patrons and the public, art critics may reject work that is not cutting edge.
 Relatively tame nudes tend to be shown in museums, while works with shock value are shown in commercial galleries.
 The art world has devalued simple beauty and pleasure, although these values are present in art from the past and in some contemporary works.

-When school groups visit museums, there are inevitable questions that teachers or tour leaders must be prepared to answer.
-The basic advice is to give matter-of-fact answers emphasizing the differences between art and other images, the universality of the human body, and the values and emotions expressed in the works.

 Art historian and author Frances Borzello writes that contemporary artists are no longer interested in the ideals and traditions of the past, but confront the viewer with all the sexuality, discomfort and anxiety that the unclothed body may express, perhaps eliminating the distinction between the naked and the nude.
 Performance art takes the final step by presenting actual naked bodies as a work of art.